ceph/ceph/doc/cephadm/troubleshooting.rst

 Troubleshooting
 ===============

-You may wish to investigate why a cephadm command failed or why a certain service no longer runs properly.
+This section explains how to investigate why a cephadm command failed or why a certain service no longer runs properly.

 Cephadm deploys daemons within containers.
-This means that troubleshooting those containerized daemons will require a different process than traditional package-install daemons.
+Troubleshooting containerized daemons requires a different process than does troubleshooting traditional daemons that were installed by means of packages.

 Here are some tools and commands to help you troubleshoot your Ceph environment.

 .. _cephadm-pause:

 Pausing or Disabling cephadm
 ----------------------------

-If something goes wrong and cephadm is behaving badly, you can pause most of the Ceph cluster's background activity by running the following command:
+If something goes wrong and cephadm is behaving badly, pause most of the Ceph cluster's background activity by running the following command:

 .. prompt:: bash #

   ceph orch pause

 This stops all changes in the Ceph cluster, but cephadm will still periodically check hosts to refresh its inventory of daemons and devices.
-You can disable cephadm completely by running the following commands:
+Disable cephadm completely by running the following commands:

 .. prompt:: bash #

   ceph orch set backend ''
   ceph mgr module disable cephadm

 These commands disable all of the ``ceph orch ...`` CLI commands.
-All previously deployed daemon containers continue to exist and will start as they did before you ran these commands.
+All previously deployed daemon containers continue to run and will start just as they were before you ran these commands.

-See :ref:`cephadm-spec-unmanaged` for information on disabling individual services.
+See :ref:`cephadm-spec-unmanaged` for more on disabling individual services.

 Per-service and Per-daemon Events
 ---------------------------------

-In order to facilitate debugging failed daemons, cephadm stores events per service and per daemon.
-These events often contain information relevant to troubleshooting your Ceph cluster.
+To make it easier to debug failed daemons, cephadm stores events per service and per daemon.
+These events often contain information relevant to the troubleshooting of your Ceph cluster.

 Listing Service Events
 ~~~~~~~~~~~~~~~~~~~~~~

-To see the events associated with a certain service, run a
+To see the events associated with a certain service, run a command of the
-command of the and following form:
+following form:

 .. prompt:: bash #